Comsecuris/ida_strcluster/README.md

 ![strcluster](strcluster.gif)

 Simply copy the python file to the IDA plugin directory.
+Please note that the plugin requires IDA Pro >= 6.9.

 NOTE: name changes in functions do not instantly reflect in strcluster.
 A reload currently requires launching the plugin again.